Quasi-periodicity and multi-scale resonators for the reduction of seismic vibrations in fluid-solid systems: Sloshing waves in the transient regime

 \subsection{Sloshing waves in the three-dimensional tank}

-We perform transient regime simulations for the three-dimensional container examined in Section~\ref{3D}.
-A sinusoidal displacement is imposed at the bottom of the foundation with a frequency corresponding to the first antisymmetric mode of sloshing waves (equal to~\SI{0.338}{\hertz}) and with an amplitude equal to~\SI{0.02}{\metre}.
-Using the finite element software \emph{Abaqus}\textsuperscript{\textregistered}, we compute the difference between the vertical displacements $u_{z}$ of the two points of the fluid free surface close to the boundary with the solid, indicated by the black dots in the inset of Fig.~\ref{ResultsSloshingWaves3D}.
+We perform transient regime simulations also for the three-dimensional container examined in Sections~\ref{Section2} and~\ref{Section3}.
+We take the fluid level as $h_{\textup{P}} = \SI{12}{\metre}$.
+We impose a sinusoidal displacement at the bottom of the foundation, having a frequency equal to~\SI{0.338}{\hertz}, which corresponds to the first antisymmetric mode of sloshing waves (see \ref{AppendixB.1}), and an amplitude equal to~\SI{0.02}{\metre}.
+Using the finite element software \emph{Abaqus}\textsuperscript{\textregistered}, we compute the difference between the vertical displacements $u_{z}$ of the two points of the fluid free surface closer to the boundary with the solid, indicated by the black dots in the inset of Fig.~\ref{ResultsSloshingWaves3D}.
 The time-history of the difference $\Delta u_{z}$ is plotted by a solid line in Fig.~\ref{ResultsSloshingWaves3D}.

 The deformations of the fluid at different instants of time are shown in the insets of the diagram, where the shapes of the first mode are clearly identified.
 Moreover, we can note that the level of the fluid increases unbounded with time due to resonance.